How to Build a Temporary Brace Wall

-Before tearing down a load-bearing wall, you need to adequately support the structure
+Before tearing down a load-bearing wall during a remodeling project, you need to adequately support the structure.
+Here's how.

 When I talk to my clients about improving sightlines and traffic patterns in their homes, the conversation often leads to somebody saying, “Well, let’s just tear out that wall,” followed by, “Can we do that?”
 As a remodeling contractor, I’ve learned that a simple “yes” is the best answer.
 When I get around to figuring out how to tear out that wall, things can get more complicated.
 The first step is to determine if the wall is load-bearing.
 If it is, I need to support the structure temporarily while the demolition and rebuilding work are done.
 There are different ways to provide support, but if the joists above are perpendicular to the wall, the easiest option is to build a temporary brace wall.